 3. Widens the candidate pool

-Candidates who are interested in the role can easily apply and record their video interview online without ever needing to schedule time with the recruiter directly.
+Candidates who are interested in the role can easily apply and record their video interviews online, without ever needing to schedule time with the recruiter directly.

 4. Assesses Technical Skills